RutlandMint/Documents/Member Agreements/Policies And Procedures/general_shop_procedures.md

 ## Broken, Damaged or Unsafe Equipment

 Do not use broken, damaged or unsafe equipment, or equipment that is marked as such with a note, a lockout, or another method.
 If you find that anything is broken, damaged or unsafe you must report it to the staff.
-If a staff person is not immediately available, leave the item behind the welcome desk, or affix a note to the item if it is large or immobile, in addition to notifying the staff.
+If a staff person is not immediately available, affix a note to the item and leave it behind the welcome desk.
+If it is large or immobile, affix a note to the item and leave a note at the welcome desk.

 ## Consumables